EdDataScienceEES/tutorial-shaistilman/index.md

 <center> <img src="{{ site.baseurl }}/assets/img/tutorials/data-scaling/stork_photo.JPG" alt="Img" style="width: 800px;"/> </center>
 Credits: Matus Seci

 Writing linear models mathematically is useful skill and helps us visualise and understadn what our code is doing and what linear models are all about!
+Before we start all that fun it is important we have a quick overview of different variables in linear models.
+We will be focusing on continous and factor varaibles.
+Continous varibales are anything that is (you guessesed it!) contonous which is anything numerical, e.g, years, population counts etc. Factor vaiables are categorgical varaibles, e.g country names, breed names, species names etc. Factor variables have things called `levels`.
+Levels are the different type of options the categirucal variabls can have.
+For example, say we are intesed in population of birds in the different countries of UK, our ctagorical variable `xountry_name` would have 4 levels; Scotland, England, Wales and Nothern Ireland.
+Now we have that covered lets start the fun!!

-We will start off with simple linear models moving to models with factors (categorical variables).
+We will start off with linear models with continous varables moving to models with factors (categorical variables).
 Since explaining statistical concepts is always easier with examples, let's jump straight into it!

+## Linear Models with Continous Variables
+{: #simple}

 To start off, open a new R script in RStudio and write down a header with the title of the script (e.g. the tutorial name), your name and contact details and the last date you worked on the script.

-In the following parts we will work with the data from the [Living Planet Index](https://livingplanetindex.org/home/index) which is an open-source database containing population data of a large number of species from all around the planet.
+In the following parts we will work with data from the `faraway` package, which is a package in R containing different datasets.

 In each part of the tutorial we will focus on a population of a different species.
 Let's load it into our script along with the packages we will use in this part of the tutorial.
 If you do not have some of these packages installed, use `install.packages('package_name')` to install them before loading them.

 ```r